-When all 4 jacks are assembled and all the leads attached, align and install them into the chassis in the correct locations.
-Only one spacer will probably be required to mount the jack flush with the panel, then insert the plastic grommet followed by the chrome nut.
+Align and install the input jacks into the chassis in the correct locations.
+Only one spacer ring will probably be required to mount the jack flush with the panel, then insert the plastic grommet followed by the chrome nut.

 Securely tighten the chrome nuts so the jacks will not come loose.